bozsahin/cogs517-philosophy-of-cogsci/README.md

 CATALOG DESCRIPTION: Mind-body problem.
 Materialist theories of mind and cognition.
 Arguments against materialism.
 Consciousness.
 Intentionality.
 Free will.
 Mental causation.
 Perception.
 Modularity and Creativity in cognition.
 Computationalism.
 Language of Thought Hypothesis.
 Computational Theories of Mind.
 What is Cognitive Science About?

-LECTURER: Cem Bozsahin (Fall 2021) Office hours: TBA
+LECTURER: Cem Bozsahin (Fall 2022) Office hours: TBA

-TA: Firat Oter
+TA: TBA

-LECTURES: Thursdays 11.40-14.30.
-THIS IS SYNCH POINT FOR YOU TO FINISH WATCHING THE WEEK'S VIDEO.
+LECTURES: Tuesdays 11.40-14.30.

 BACKGROUND REQUIREMENTS: Basic understanding of cognitive science at the level of COGS501 and COGS502.
 Or some backgorund in philosophy or AI.